 We cannot state that all our production materials are 100% Finnish, even though most of our production does take place in Finland.
 There are certain parts, such as silver hooks, that we have to order from abroad for availability reasons.
 We order the hooks from within the EU.

-In packaging and paper materials, we at the moment have to use some non-recycled paper to ensure the desired quality and colour definitions.
+In packaging and paper materials, at the moment we have to use some non-recycled paper to ensure the desired quality and colour definitions.

 Valona’s workshop uses electricity generated by wind power.
 We truly hope more and more companies chose a renewable energy source to run their operations locally and globally.
 This is one of the most efficient ways to reduce our mutual carbon footprint and to preserve the precious natural environments also for future generations.

 At Valona, we will continue to strive to take the principles of responsibility and sustainability into account at every stage of a product’s life cycle – from the blank notebook page at the designer’s table to the unique moment someone unboxes a Valona product with a warm smile on their face.